Comparative-Pathology/GCA_1DViewer/README.md

-# Edinburg Gut Cell Atlas 1D Model Viewer
+# Edinburgh Gut Cell Atlas 1D Model Viewer

 The Edinburgh Gut Cell Atlas 1D viewer is a web-based application to view and browse an abstract model of the human gut.